Priyanka-GD/DesignPatterns/ReadME.md

   Using a Virtual Proxy pattern solves this by initially loading lightweight placeholders instead of the full images.
   The high-resolution image only loads when the user scrolls to it, improving application responsiveness and optimizing resource use.
   This approach provides a smoother user experience while reducing unnecessary memory and CPU usage.
+OR
+- The Proxy design pattern provides a surrogate or placeholder for another object to control access to it.
+- It is used when direct access to an object is costly, complex, or needs to be controlled.
+-  A real-time example is a bank account accessed through a credit or debit card.
+- The actual bank account holds the money, but the card acts as a proxy.
+- When a customer uses the card, the transaction goes through the card network (the proxy),
+- which verifies the available funds and authorizes the transaction before debiting the actual
+- bank account.
+The customer interacts with the proxy (card), not directly with the bank account.

+#### Adapter Design Pattern

+One structural design pattern that enables the usage of an existing class’s interface as an additional interface is the adapter design pattern.
+To make two incompatible interfaces function together, it serves as a bridge.
+This pattern involves a single class, the adapter, responsible for joining functionalities of independent or incompatible interfaces.
+Let’s consider a scenario where we have an existing system that uses a LegacyPrinter class with a method named printDocument() which we want to adapt into a new system that expects a Printer interface with a method named print().
+We’ll use the Adapter design pattern to make these two interfaces compatible.